 The Universal Service Administrative Company (USAC) is an independent, not-for-profit corporation designated by the FCC to protect the integrity of universal service through informing and educating program audiences, collecting and distributing contributions, and promoting program compliance.
-USAC administers the E-rate program, including operating the application process, reviewing applications, conducting audits, and providing technical support to state and district E-rate coordinators.
+USAC oversees the administration of the E-rate program, including organizing and approving applications, conducting audits, and providing technical support to state and district E-rate coordinators.